 Start a health care journal.
 Having a health care journal or notebook will allow you to keep all of your health information in one place.
 You may want to write down the names and contact information of the members of your health care team, as well as any questions for your doctor.
 Keep a diary of your daily experiences with cancer and treatment.
 You can separate your journal or notebook into different sections to help keep it organized.

 Prepare a list of questions.
 Write down your questions and concerns about your illness and treatment before your next medical appointment.
 Write down the most important questions or concerns first.
 This way, you won’t forget to ask about something that was important to you.
 Remember to try and make your questions specific and brief as your doctor may have limited time.
 Ask your most important questions first.

 Bring someone with you to your appointments.
 Even if you have a journal and a prepared list of questions or concerns, it is always helpful to have support when you go to your appointments.
 The person who accompanies you can serve as a second set of ears.
-He or she may also be able to think of questions to ask your doctor or remember details about your symptoms or treatment that you may have forgotten.
+They may also be able to think of questions to ask your doctor or remember details about your symptoms or treatment that you may have forgotten.

 Write down your doctor’s answers.
 Taking notes will help you remember your doctor’s responses, advice and instructions.
 If you are unable to write down the answers, ask the person who accompanies you to do it for you.
 A mobile device can also be used to take notes as well.
 Writing down notes will help you when you need to review the information at a later time.

 If your doctor allows it, record your visit.
 Recording your conversation with your doctor gives you a chance to hear specific information again or share it with family members or friends.